 Table 2-1 provides a summary of all security functions (both FIPS Approved and FIPS non-Approved).
-Table 4-1 lists the roles and Table 4-2 along with Table 4-3 illustrates the services available to each role (Crypto Officer and User).
+Table 4-1 lists the roles.
+Table 4-2 and Table 4-3 illustrate the services available to each role (Crypto Officer and User).

-2.3.Cryptographic Module Boundary
+2.3.
+Cryptographic Module Boundary

-The physical boundary of the Qualcomm Crypto Engine Core is the physical boundary of the Snapdragon 660 SoC which contains the Qualcomm Crypto Engine Core which is implemented as a sub-chip.
+The physical boundary of the Qualcomm Crypto Engine Core is the Snapdragon 888 5G Mobile Platform SoC, Qualcomm QCM6490 SoC, and Qualcomm QCS6490 SoC, which contain the Qualcomm Crypto Engine Core, which is implemented as a sub-chip.
 Consequently, the embodiment of the Qualcomm Crypto Engine Core is a Single-chip cryptographic module.
-The logical boundary is the Qualcomm Crypto Engine Core.
+The logical boundary is the Crypto Engine Core.

-2.3.1.Hardware Block Diagram
+2.3.1.
+Hardware Block Diagram

-In the hardware block diagram, the arrows depict the flow of the status, control and data.
-Parameters are passed to the Qualcomm Crypto Engine Core and results received from the Qualcomm Crypto Engine Core via Direct Memory Access (DMA) writing and reading the Qualcomm Crypto Engine Core's registers.
+In the hardware block diagram, the arrows depict the flow of the status, control, and data.
+Parameters are passed to the Qualcomm Crypto Engine Core and results received from the Qualcomm Crypto Engine Core, are via Direct Memory Access (DMA) writing and reading the Qualcomm Crypto Engine Core's registers.

-The CSPs, such as the encryption key, are written directly to registers or submitted via the FIFO channel to be stored within the Qualcomm Crypto Engine Core 5.3.4 hardware.
-The remainder of the Snapdragon 660 SoC, which is not part of the Qualcomm Crypto Engine Core, either passes the Critical Security Parameters (CSP) from the software executing on top of the SoC to the Qualcomm Crypto Engine Core, or as a "user" of cryptographic services generates the CSP and delivers them to the Qualcomm Crypto Engine Core.
+The CSPs, such as the encryption key, are written directly to registers or submitted via the FIFO channel to be stored within the Qualcomm Crypto Engine Core 5.6.0 hardware.
+The remainder of the Snapdragon 888 5G Mobile Platform SoC, Qualcomm QCM6490 SoC and Qualcomm QCS6490 SoC, which themselves are not part of the Qualcomm Crypto Engine Core, either pass the Critical Security Parameters (CSP) from the software executing on top of the SoC to the Qualcomm Crypto Engine Core, or, as a "user" of cryptographic services, generates the CSP and delivers them to the Qualcomm Crypto Engine Core.